-Life Matters Suicide Prevention Trust is looking for more enthusiastic, empathetic, and reliable volunteers with lived experience of mental health to join our 2023 Peer Support Intake.
+Life Matters Suicide Prevention Trust | Te Whare Oranga Ngākau is looking for a competent, experienced, enthusiastic, empathetic, and reliable person with lived experience of mental health and addictions and experience of working in the sector to join our vibrant and committed team in Ōtepoti| Dunedin.

 As part of this role, you will be expected to: